 For example, wearing a trunk brace can help SCI patients with poor core control sit upright.
 Without it, you might lean to the side, which places excess pressure on the hips, spine, and lower back.

-Orthotic devices can also help combat spasticity by holding the limb in place and mildly stretching the muscles.
+Orthotic devices can also help combat spasticity by providing a prolonged gentle stretch in a functional position.

 4. Take Medications

 Depending on the side effects you’re experiencing, some spinal cord injury patients may take various medications for multiple complications.
 Not all medications react well when taken together, so make sure your physician is aware of all other medications you are taking to minimize the risk of adverse side effects.

 5. Have a Caregiver Perform Passive Range of Motion Exercises

 Individuals who have very limited motor control should practice passive range of motion exercises with their caregivers.

 Passive exercises do not require any energy exertion from the patient; rather the caregiver will move the patient’s body for them.
 This can help stimulate neurons in the spinal cord and promote circulation.